What is a mitochondrial liver disease?

 How is liver disease treated in people with mitochondrial liver diseases?

 The doctor will help the patient learn more about each of these steps.
-If the mitochondrial disease is only in the liver and is severe and life-threatening, the doctor might recommend that the patient have a liver transplant.
+If the mitochondrial disease is only in the liver and is severe and life-threatening, the doctor might recommend that the patient be evaluated for a liver transplant.
 This means the damaged liver would be removed and replaced with a healthy one from another person.
-If the mitochondrial disease involves other organs (particularly the brain, muscles or heart), liver transplant will probably not help the patient and is not recommended.
+If the mitochondrial disease involves other organs (particularly the brain, muscles or heart), liver transplant will probably not help these other organs and transplant may not be recommended.

 There is a need for new treatments that will: